TheDeanLab/navigate/docs/source/user_guide/gui_walkthrough.rst

 two parts.
 The left part displays the latest image acquired by the camera.
 The right part modifies this display and is split into :guilabel:`LUT`, :guilabel:`Image Metrics`, and :guilabel:`Image Display`.

-:kbd:`Left-clicking` on the image toggles cross-hairs that indicate the center of the field of view.
+:kbd:`Left-clicking` on the image toggles crosshairs that indicate the center of the field of view.

 -------------------